ordina-jworks/ordina-jworks.github.io/_posts/2020-03-28-Healthcare-on-FHIR.md

 Patients who see multiple care providers in different health systems might no longer have to worry about having three or four patient portals from organizations using different EHRs.
 One single personal health record, which integrates data from different formats, can deliver a comprehensive view of all medications, problems, and allergies.

 FHIR includes all aspects of healthcare-related interoperability through RESTful APIs and a common format for hundreds of clinical data models.
-This is useful ...
+This is useful for:
-- for healthcare integrators: Transitioning to FHIR formatted XML/JSON objects in a RESTful architecture will enable you to have atomic data access to individual items within a resource, for example the Patient demographics or Observations for lab results.
+- healthcare integrators: Transitioning to FHIR formatted XML/JSON objects in a RESTful architecture will enable you to have atomic data access to individual items within a resource, for example the Patient demographics or Observations for lab results.
-- for healthcare systems: Building and running applications on this API standard will result in richer products with data connected from external systems.
+- healthcare systems: Building and running applications on this API standard will result in richer products with data connected from external systems.
-- as a patient: You can get and share your medical data in more ways than ever before, including with apps that you use.
+- patients: You can get and share your medical data in more ways than ever before, including with apps that you use.

 # What about the tech giants?
 - Microsoft recently released [FHIR server for Azure](https://docs.microsoft.com/en-gb/azure/healthcare-apis/overview){:target="_blank" rel="noopener noreferrer"}, an easy way to manage and persist health information in the cloud.